 Linseed, Tung, Hemp and Walnut Oil are drying oils (although some claim Walnut is a semi-drying oil so I would not recommend it over the others).
 They all penetrate, harden and preserve wood and provide a long-lasting finish that does not turn rancid.
 (Note: other oils like coconut are not recommended because they are non-drying oils and will go rancid).

 I used Hemp Oil on all the interior wood in my chemical-free tiny home.
 I am really happy with it.
-But the ladder to the loft does get very grimy though the dirt does wipe off.
+The ladder to the loft does get very grimy though the dirt does wipe off.
 Hemp should be reapplied every few years.
 Use refined hemp oil (made for floors) as opposed to the edible oil from the grocery store.

 Wax needs to be re-applied every year.